Summer Public Interest Award

 Students must complete a one-page essay reflecting on their experiences in the public interest internship, what they learned, and how/why it was a valuable experience.

-Essays are due to Professor Alyson Drake at the start of the fall semester.
+Essays are due to Professor Brie Sherwin at the start of the fall semester.
 The essays may be used to show donors the importance of their donations and to illustrate the importance of public interest work to future students.
 Excerpts of the essays may be used in print or electronic advertising.
+This year, we will ask our winners for permission to put together a series of short video clips of their reflections on the program.

 What is the overall time frame to apply and perform the work if I am granted an award?

-- Mid-late April: Award winners are announced.
+- Mid-April: Award winners are announced.
 Fellows are provided an award letter.

 - Mid-May: Awards are distributed.